 L to R: Grasshopper, AirVapeXS, Pax 2

 Grasshopper ($200) – The Grasshopper offers a replaceable battery system, full convection heating, a full temp spectrum, and a lifetime warranty.
 All while being the size of a pen.
-The biggest downside to the Grasshopper is that it produces some hotter than average vapor because of the short vapor path.
+The biggest downside to the Grasshopper is that it is not the most reliable and a lot of users end up using their warranty.
+It also produces some hotter than average vapor because of the short vapor path.
 Mostly on higher temps.
-The other downside is that it does have some reliability issues.
-But like I mentioned above, it does come with a lifetime warranty and some of the best specs for the money.

 Overall the Air Vape XS is a great vaporizer for the size and price.
 I love that they offer a lifetime warranty, since very few other vapes have that.
 They also have an upgrade program.
 Existing registered customers are eligible for an upgrade on future models for a “fraction of the price.”
 They are definitely trying to take care of their customers.